 According to various sources, between 60 and 85 percent of jobs are filled through professional networking.
+Knowing how to network for a job can open new doors at great companies.
 When you have a good professional relationship with someone at a company you want to work for, you have a way to learn about upcoming opportunities before they’re publicly posted.

 5 Networking Tips for a Successful Job Search

-Unless you’re a sales superstar, the thought of networking probably sounds intimidating.
+Unless you’re a sales superstar, the thought of networking for a new job probably sounds intimidating.
 Putting yourself out there and starting conversations with complete strangers doesn’t feel natural for a lot of people.
 But getting to know people can be a great experience – especially if it leads to you landing your dream job.
 Try these five networking tips to make the most of your opportunities:

 - Develop clear professional goals.
 The first step for any job search should be to create a roadmap to success, and that involves goal-setting.
 You need to be able to talk about the reasons why you are open to new job opportunities.
 What are the next steps you need to take in your professional path?
 What are some organizations you would love to work with?
 How are you currently building a solid foundation for your career aspirations?